Caliburn-Micro/caliburn-micro.github.io/documentation/4.0.0/index.md

 - Windows Phone 8 (Windows Runtime)
 - Windows 8.1

 We'll also be discontining support for .NET 4.0 for WPF.
+The minimum version of .NET for WPF is now 4.5.

 All of these platforms are still supported in the 3.x releases.